vnevescode/Mern-Cryptoportfolio-FullStack/README.md

 # How to Install and Run the Project

-Clone or Download de files.
+Clone or Download the files.

 BackEnd-Part
 To start the backend run "npm install" and "npm start".